All About Roof Shingle Types

 Environmental Impact of Roof Shingles

-Some shingles like rubber shingles are good for the environment, while others such as asphalt have a negative impact.
+Some shingles like rubber shingles are good for the, while others such as asphalt have a negative impact.
 If you’re concerned about the health of the environment you should spend some time thinking about how each of the different shingles will affect it.
 Think about how the shingles are created and disposed of.

 Rubber shingles are made largely from recycled materials that would have been tossed into a landfill if they weren’t used as roofing.
 Metal shingles were likely recycled once already and will be recycled once again once you’re finished using them as roofing for your home.
 Cedar shingles are very bad for the environment because they can only be made from very old cedar trees that are difficult and time consuming to replace.
 Solar shingles are an excellent environmental option because they produce power for your home while also protecting it against the elements.

 Solar shingles are one of the most modern types of roofing options sold today.
 They’re very expensive compared to other roofing options but they aren’t there just to keep water out of your home.
 These shingles are also designed to generate electricity to power your home.
 Solar shingles are pleasing in appearance, but you won’t want to install them all over your roof so they will have to be installed alongside another type of roofing.
 Solar shingles only function optimally on the south side of a roof, and that’s where they should be installed if at all possible.
 Eastern and western exposures are possible too, but they won’t be as efficient.

 Asphalt shingles are the most common type available today and they are sold in 3-tab and architectural styles.
 The 3-tab option is the most affordable but these shingles are thinner and wear out more quickly.
 Architectural shingles are more durable and often more pleasing to look at.
 They are more expensive but last up to twice as long as the 3-tab shingles do.